 Can I make conference calls with Skype for Linux?

-Skype for Linux users can host and participate in conference calls.
-You can either call a group, join a group, or you can add other people to a call you are already on.
+Skype for Linux users can host conference calls.
+You can either call a group or you can add other people to a call you are already on.
 Remember, you can have up to 25 people on a conference call.
+Learn more about accepting an incoming group call.

 To call a group, you will first need to create the group (if you have not done so already).